Space Invaders © 1978 Taito.

 There are four buildings (shields) at the bottom of the screen that the player can hide behind, but these will eventually be destroyed by either enemy missiles or by direct contact with the invaders themselves.
 The player's shots will also destroy the shields.

 The aliens' descent quickens as they are eliminated, making them harder to hit.
 A flying saucer will fly across the top of the screen at regular intervals and can be shot to earn extra points.

 Main CPU : Intel 8080 (@ 1.9968 Mhz)

 Players : 2

 Control : 2-way Joystick

-Space Invaders was released in July 1978 in Japan.
-It was also available as a cocktail model.
-In Japan, the cocktail version is known as "T.T Space Invaders
+Space Invaders was released on June 16, 1978 in Japan.
+It was also available as a cocktail model known as "T.T Space Invaders".

 The development of Space Invaders only took three months, but developing the programming environment alone took almost six months.